Welcome to Reception

 If you are wondering what kind of activities to do at home to help your child's learning here are some ideas.

-Adult say a word and child to segment the sounds and write them in the correct order
+Adult say a sound and child to write it

 Adding small numbers together